gamtiq/frontend-tools/README.md

 * [Orbit](https://orbitjs.com/) - a composable data framework for managing the complex needs of today's web applications.
 Although Orbit is primarily used as a flexible client-side ORM, it can also be used server-side in Node.js.
 * [Overmind](https://overmindjs.org) - frictionless state management.
 Overmind aims for a developer experience where that is all you focus on, reducing the orchestration of state management to a minimum.
 * [Redux](https://redux.js.org/) - a predictable state container for JavaScript apps.
-* [Rematch](https://rematch.github.io/rematch/) - Redux best practices without the boilerplate.
 * [Storeon](https://github.com/storeon/storeon) - a tiny event-based Redux-like state manager for React and Preact.
 * [Transis](https://github.com/centro/transis) - a JavaScript data modeling library useful for creating rich client-side experiences.
 * [WatermelonDB](https://nozbe.github.io/WatermelonDB/) - build powerful React and React Native apps that scale from hundreds to tens of thousands of records and remain fast.
+* Redux-based library <a name="redux-library"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
+    - [Easy Peasy](https://easy-peasy.now.sh/) - provides you with an intuitive API to quickly and easily manage the state for your React application.
+No configuration is required to support derived state, API calls, performance optimisation, developer tools etc.
+    - [Redux Toolkit](https://redux-toolkit.js.org/) - the official, opinionated, batteries-included toolset for efficient Redux development.
+    - [Rematch](https://rematch.github.io/rematch/) - Redux best practices without the boilerplate.

 ### Database <a name="database"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [AlaSQL](http://alasql.org/) - JavaScript SQL database for browser and Node.js.
 Handles both traditional relational tables and nested JSON data (NoSQL).
 Export, store, and import data from localStorage, IndexedDB, or Excel.